evansde77/cirrus/README.md

   * --context-string - Update the github context string provided when pushed
   * --wait-on-ci - Wait for GitHub CI status to be success before uploading
 4. upload will push the new release and upload the build artifact to pypi, but may take several non-required options:
+  * --plugin - Name of the upload plugin module.
+Options are found in [https://github.com/evansde77/cirrus/tree/develop/src/cirrus/plugins/uploaders](cirrus/plugins/uploaders) and can be used to customise the upload process.
+The pypi plugin does a standard sdist upload to the pypi server configured in your pypirc.
+The fabric plugin uses fabric to scp the artifact to a custom pypi server.
   * --test do not push new release or upload build artifact to pypi
   * --pypi-sudo, --no-pypi-sudo use or do not use sudo to move the build artifact to the correct location in the pypi server, defaults to using sudo
-  * --pypi-url URL override the pypi url from cirrus.conf with URL
+  * --pypi-url URL override the pypi url from cirrus.conf with URL, equivalent to the -r option for pypi.python.org uploads, can specify a url or a shorthand name from your pypirc.

 Release Options in cirrus.conf